 Negligence and Liability

 Even in a no-fault state, negligence still plays a crucial role.
-If the driver who hydroplaned was found negligent and your injuries surpass the no-fault threshold, you might have the option to file a lawsuit against the driver for additional compensation.
+If the driver who hydroplaned was found negligent and your injuries surpass the no-fault threshold, you could file a lawsuit against the driver for additional compensation.

 Even if you are partially at fault for a car accident in Hawaii, you can still collect compensation if you are not more at fault than the other party.